Dominik-97/BachelorsWork/README.md

 # BachelorsWork
-Repository storing data for my bachelors work
+Repository storing data for my bachelors work and also for my Finals.

+This is the branch I use to work with files regarding my Finals, for the more in-depth description of this repository, please refer to the README.md in NewStructure2 branch of this repository.

 | Count name | Count |
 | ------ | ------ |